 School Newspaper

-If your school does not have a writing club, newspaper, or literary magazine, you can start one yourself.
-This demonstrates initiative and leadership to college admissions officers and will help you get involved in your school’s community!
+If your school does not have a writing club, newspaper, or literary magazine, consider taking the initiative to start one yourself.
+This demonstrates creativity and leadership to college admissions officers and will help you become involved with peers who share your interests!
 You can find more details on how to start a club here.

-As you complete the process of founding a club, here are some additional questions for you to consider that are relevant to a writing-based club:
+As you found your own organization, here are some additional questions for you to consider that are relevant to a writing-based club:

-Will the club publish a magazine with selections of poetry and short stories during the school year?
+- Will the club publish a magazine with poetry selections and short stories during the school year?
 If so, how often?

 Publishing